 Other species of probiotics have demonstrated an ability to reduce stress hormones and increase tryptophan, serotonin and omega-3 fatty acids in the brain, all of which play a role in proper mood and cognition (54, 55).
 So it’s critical to keep your insides flourishing with a healthy colony of good bacteria.

 I’ve tried a number of different probiotics over the years.
 Some have helped me somewhat, while others haven’t helped me at all and even made me feel worse.
 Eventually I tried Prescript Assist, and it made a world of difference.
 It combines 29 different organisms into one supplement.
 Some probiotics supplements only have a few different species.
 I still take it every 6-12 months to maintain my overall resilience to stress.
 It’s backed up by some high-quality clinical research (10, 11).
-You can get Prescript Assist here if you’re interested.
+You can get Prescript Assist here or here.

 2. Avoid antibiotics (unless absolutely necessary)